 And that’s it, everyone!
 Just go!
 Go have fun with sassy elven kings and dragons.
 We’ll be here waiting at the Prancing Pony when you get back.
 For singing, of course.

 Kelsey Jefferson Barrett is a brooklyn-based reader and writer who prefers their stories epic and their narrative verbose.
 You can follow them on Twitter and read their fiction in Lightspeed Magazine.
-They are marrying Emily Asher-Perrin next summer because Emily actually enjoys midnight showings of movies and will tug their arm off about DRAGONS.
+They are marrying Emmet Asher-Perrin next summer because Emily actually enjoys midnight showings of movies and will tug their arm off about DRAGONS.